 - Nnef_SMContext

+- Nnef_EASDeployment

-NOTE 1: The northbound services offered by the NEF are defined in 3GPP TS 29.522 [15], e.g. the northbound requirement of Nnef_EventExposure service.
+NOTE 1: The northbound services offered by the NEF are defined in 3GPP TS 29.522 [15], e.g. the northbound requirement of Nnef_EventExposure service or Nnef_EASDeployment.

 NOTE 2: The services offered by the NEF (e.g. Nnef_EventExposure service) as specified in the present specification are only applicable for Nnef southbound services.